nbw/battlesnake-elixir/README.md

 # Questions?

-You'll find me in YYJ Tech or in a million other places.
+You'll find me in the YYJ Tech Slack channel or in a million other places.